CleanCocoa/mac-licensing-fastspring-cocoafob/README.md

 ## Installation / Set Up

-If you run Git v.1.6.5 or higher, you should be able to clone this repository recirsively, including all submodules:
+If you run Git v1.6.5 or higher, you should be able to clone this repository recursively, including all submodules:

-    $ git clone --recursive git@github.com:DivineDominion/mac-licensing-fastspring-cocoafob.git
+    $ git clone --recursive git@github.com:ChristianTietze/mac-licensing-fastspring-cocoafob.git

 If that doesn't work, do it manually: